 Kuanzhai Ancient Street is one of three historic preservation areas in the city and scores highly on most visitors' lists…

-As a tourist attraction Mount Qincheng really does have something for everyone.
-It is located about 41 miles (66km) from…
+As a tourist attraction, Mount Qincheng really does have something for everyone.
+It is located approximately 41 miles…

 Become our Chengdu Travel Expert

 We are looking for contributors for our Chengdu travel guide.
 If you are a local, a regular traveller to Chengdu or a travel professional with time to contribute and answer occasional forum questions, please contact us.